yalemssa/api_environment_setup/README.md

 >>> headers
 LONGSTRINGOFNUMBERSANDLETTERSREPRESENTINGAUTHKEY
 ```

+The `import archivesspace_login as as_login` line imports the `archivesspace_login.py` file into the Python interpreter.
+This file contains a `login()` function which you can run to log in to the API.
+The API URL and the authentication key are stored in the `api_url` and `headers` variables so that they can be used in other parts of the script.

 If your login credentials are invalid you should be prompted to enter them again into the interpreter.
 If your login credentials were accepted, you can send your first API request - to retrieve a top container JSON record - by entering the following into the Python interpreter: